 "Multisensory integration in healthy and glaucomatous retinal ganglion cells"

-MTA NAP Retinal Electrical Synapses Research Group, University of Pécs, Hungary
+MTA NAP Retinal Electrical Synapses Research Group, Department of Experimental Zoology and Neurobiology,

 "Electrical Synapses of the Mammalian Retina Serve to Fine-tune the Ganglion Cell Output Signal"

 The molecular architecture of the active zone of chemical synapses reflects the specific need of a given synapse.
 The photoreceptors of the retina transmit light signals over a wide, dynamic range of intensities, which requires continuous exocytosis of large numbers of synaptic vesicles at high rates.
 For this purpose, photoreceptors are equipped with a highly specialized chemical synapse, the ribbon synapse.
 In my presentation, I will discuss molecular constituents that facilitate the extraordinary performance of photoreceptor ribbon synapses.